31-day returns policy Free delivery & returns More than 95,000 unique rugs Since 1998: Your expert in hand-knotted oriental rugs

 Hand-knotted wool rugs play a special role in this.
 They are not only decorative but also serve multiple purposes: they provide warmth, dampen sounds – and they tell a story of true craftsmanship.
 Their earth tones harmonize with natural wood furniture, linen fabrics, or woven baskets – creating a unique atmosphere.

 Life happens in the living room.
-People read, relax, and sometimes just enjoy the silence.
-For this reason, the space needs structure, which can be created with carefully selected materials.
-A rug in warm natural colors defines areas without separating them.
+It’s where people read, relax, and sometimes simply enjoy the silence.
+That’s exactly why the space needs structure, something you can create yourself with carefully chosen materials.
+A rug in warm natural tones defines areas without dividing them.
 It gives the sofa a stage and the room a heartbeat.
-In the Nature Living style , this feeling is exactly what is sought: a place that is not over-furnished, but where natural fibers, light, and calm surfaces set the tone.
-The rug becomes the quiet center.
+In the Nature Living style, this is exactly the feeling you want: a place that isn’t overfurnished, but where natural fibers, light, and calm surfaces set the tone.
+The rug becomes the quiet centerpiece.

-The first step in the morning often determines the day.
-And when it starts on something soft instead of cold laminate, even Monday feels more bearable.
-A small rug woven by hand, subtle in color and shape, creates warmth and coziness.
+The first step in the morning often sets the tone for the day.
+And when it lands on something soft instead of cold laminate, even Monday feels more bearable.
+A small rug by the bed, handwoven and understated in color and shape, creates warmth and comfort.

-Especially in the Nature Living style , what is quiet matters: light woods, breathable textiles, and genuine materials.
-The rug brings this together, quietly yet noticeably.
+Especially in the Nature Living style, it’s the quiet details that matter: light woods, breathable textiles, and authentic materials.
+The rug brings all of that together, subtle yet unmistakably present.

-Children experience the ground very differently than we do.
-For them, it's a playground, a cave, a runway.
-That's why we need carpets here that are soft but also durable.
-Natural fibers are ideal: they are forgiving and simply feel good.
-The Nature Living style in the children's room means: less plastic, more naturalness.
+Children experience the floor very differently than we do.
+For them, it’s a playground, a cave, a flight path.
+That’s why this space needs rugs that are soft but also durable.
+Natural fibers are ideal: they can handle a lot and simply feel good.
+The Nature Living style in a child’s room means: less plastic, more naturalness.
 Less artificial, more feeling.
-A good carpet supports exactly that – unobtrusively and reliably.
+A good rug supports exactly that—subtle and reliable.

-Kitchens are loud, often hectic.
-A rug brings visual and acoustic calmness.
-A narrow runner in front of the workspace or in the passage between the cooking and dining areas acts like a gentle buffer.
-It dampens footsteps, absorbs sounds, and makes the kitchen cozier.
+Kitchens are noisy and often hectic.
+A rug brings visual calm as well as acoustic comfort.
+A narrow runner in front of the work area or in the passage between the cooking and dining areas acts like a gentle buffer.
+It softens footsteps, absorbs noise, and makes the kitchen feel cozier.

-In the Nature Living Style , the idea is to think of functional spaces in a softer way.
-With natural materials and a calm design.
-An understated rug is not a luxury here, but part of the overall concept.
+The Nature Living style is all about thinking of even functional spaces in a softer way.
+With natural materials, with calm in the design.
+An understated rug here is not a luxury, but part of the overall concept.

 The bathroom is often the coolest room in the house – in the truest sense.
 But it can be different.
 With a small, breathable rug in front of the sink or next to the tub, warmth can be brought back.
 Those who want to implement the Nature Living style in the bathroom combine natural textiles with wood, stone, and ceramics.
 A rug serves as a link – between function and atmosphere.